chaconnewu/awesome-augmented/awesomes/vim-galore.md

  in your vimrc.
 </p>
 <p>
- By default the swap file is created in the same directory as the edited file and called something like
+ By default, the swap file is created in the same directory as the edited file and called something like
  <code>
   .file.swp
  </code>
  , updated either all 200 characters or when you haven't typed anything for 4 seconds, and deleted when you stop editing the file.
 You can change these numbers with
  <code>
   :h 'updatecount'